awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 ### Download and prepare datasets

-In this example you will use two related datasets to demonstrate the scalability of GraphStorm.
 The Open Graph Benchmark (OGB) project hosts a number of graph datasets that can be used to benchmark the performance of graph learning systems.
 In this example you will use two citation network datasets, the ogbn-arxiv dataset for a small-scale demo, and the ogbn-papers100M dataset for a demonstration of GraphStorm's large-scale learning capabilities.

 Because the two datasets have similar schemas and the same task (node classification) they allow us to emulate a typical data science pipeline, where we first do some model development and testing on a smaller dataset locally, and once ready launch SageMaker jobs to train on the full-scale data.

 #### Prepare the ogbn-arxiv dataset

-You'lll download the smaller-scale [ogbn-arxiv](https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv) dataset to run a local test before launching larger scale SageMaker jobs on AWS.
+You'll download the smaller-scale [ogbn-arxiv](https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv) dataset to run a local test before launching larger scale SageMaker jobs on AWS.
 This dataset has ~170K nodes and ~1.2M edges.
 You will use the following script to download the arxiv data and prepare them for GraphStorm.

 ```bash